MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHuntGroup.md

 ```

 ### -DistributionLists
-The DistributionLists parameter lets you add all the members of the distribution lists to the hunt group.
-This is a list of distribution list GUID.
-A service wide configurable maximum number of DLs per HuntGroup are allowed.
+The DistributionLists parameter lets you add all the members of the distribution lists to the call queue.
+This is a list of distribution list GUIDs.
+A service wide configurable maximum number of DLs per call queue are allowed.
 Only the first N (service wide configurable) agents from all distribution lists combined are considered for accepting the call.
 Nested DLs are supported.
-O365 Groups can also be used to add members to the hunt group.
+O365 Groups can also be used to add members to the call queue.

 ```yaml
 Type: System.Collections